ericdke/PokerHands2/README.md

 ## Demo app

-A SwiftUI demo of a all-in heads-up simulator.
+A SwiftUI demo of an all-in heads-up simulator.
+An executable (macOS11) is available.

 ## Credits